ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

         public void main()
         {
             var apiInstance = new ClientsApi();
-            var request = new CSSaveClientRequest(); // CSSaveClientRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSSaveClientRequest(); // CSSaveClientRequest | A Save Client Request object containing updated fields.
+Make sure to specify the Client Id in the request object so that ChronoSheets knows which Client to update var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Update a client
+                // Update a client.
+Requires the 'ManageClientsAndProjects' permission.
                 CSApiResponseBoolean result = apiInstance.ClientsUpdateClient(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }